magento/pwa-studio/pwa-devdocs/README.md

 ### Testing

 ```
-npm run tests
+npm run lint
 ```

-This command runs tests on the documentation to make sure it meets our standards.
+This command runs linting on the documentation to make sure it meets our standards.

-To test a single file append the markdown file at the end of the test command.
+To test a single file append the markdown file at the end of the lint command.

 Example:

 ```
-npm run tests -- src/technologies/versioning/index.md
+npm run lint -- src/technologies/versioning/index.md
 ```

 ## Contributing